samuelbraun04/Megafy-Public-ScriptOnly/README.md

-# Megafy !()
+# Megafy

 ### STATUS:

-*Megafy is currently functional but incredibly inefficient.
-The script is in continuous development.*
+*Megafy is currently functional but inefficient.
+The script is in continuous development.
+Megafy will be turned to a Class in the near future.*

 *Currently co-developing (w/ [Noah Do Rego](https://github.com/NoahdoRegoUO)) a Megafy webtool to allow for simpler access to Megafy's functionality.
 Webtool is being made using React and Django (Python).*